-Clinical Guidelines Recommendations Onnoal Odiacinico Second-generation antihistamines are recommended because they are less sedating and cause less central nervous system impairment.
+Clinical Guidelines Recommendations Second-generation antihistamines are recommended because they are less sedating and cause less central nervous system impairment.
 Leukotriene inhibitors may be as effective as second-generation antihistamines for the treatment of allergic rhinitis and less effective than intranasal corticosteroids.
 Oral decongestants are effective in reducing nasal congestion.
-Oral decongestants can be a useful addition to antihistamines.
-Topical decongestants, which have the potential to induce rebound congestion after three days, are effective for the short-term relief of nasal congestion.
-Cromolyn is less effective than intranasal corticosteroids and is most effective when used prior to the onset of allergic symptoms.
+Oral decongestants can be a useful addition to antinistamines.
+I opical decongestants, which have the potential to induce rebound congestion offer three days, are effective for the short term relief of page. congestion aller three days, are effective for the short-term relief of hasa Cromolyn is less effective than intranasal corticosteroids and is most effective when used prior to the onset of allergic symptoms.
 Cromolyn is a good alternative for patients who are not candidates for corticosteroids.
 Intranasal anticholinergics are effective in relieving anterior rhinorrhea in allergic and nonallergic rhinitis.
 Reserve immunotherapy for patients with significant allergic rhinitis in which avoidance activities and pharmacotherapy are insufficient to control symptoms.
-If adequate relief is achieved appropriate follow-up should include further education on avoidance activities and medications.
-If patients anticipate unavoidable exposure to known allergens they should begin the use of medications prior to exposure.
-If adequate relief is not achieved within two to four weeks consider a trial of another medication, allergen skin testing by a qualified physician, a complete nasal examination, or a diagnosis of nonallergic rhinitis.
-Treatment options for nonallergic rhinitis include azelastine nasal spray, intranasal corticosteroids, intranasal cromolyn, oral decongestants and American Academy antihistamines, topical antihistamines, and nasal strips.
-Treatment should be based on the patient's age and severity of symptoms. of Family Intranasal corticosteroids are the most effective treatment and should be Physicians: first-line therapy for mild to moderate disease.
-Treatment of Moderate to severe disease not responsive to intranasal corticosteroids Allergic Rhinitis should be treated with second-line therapies, including antihistamines, (2010) 37 decongestants, cromolyn, leukotriene receptor antagonists, and nonpharmacologic therapies (e.g., nasal irrigation).
-Immunotherapy should be considered in patients with inadequate response to usual treatments.
+If adequate relief is achieved appropriate follow-up should include further advection on available on a still live and up align from the store of th education on avoidance activities and medications.
+If patients anticipate unavoidable exposure to known allergens they should begin the use of mediastions prior to exposure.
+If adequate relief is not achieved within two to four weeks consider a trial of another medication, allergen skin testing by a gualified physician, a complete nasal examination, or a diagnosis of nonallergic rhinitis.
+Treatment options for nonallergic rhinitis include azelastine nasal spray. intranasal corticosteroids, intranasal cromolyn, oral decongestants and antihistamines, topical antihistamines, and nasal strips.
+American Academy • Treatment should be based on the patient's age and severity of symptoms. of Family Intranasal corticosteroids are the most effective treatment and should be Physicians: first-line therapy for mild to moderate disease.
+I reatment of Moderate to severe disease not responsive to intranasal corticosteroids $(2010)^{37}$ should be treated with second-line therapies, including antihistamines, (2010) nonpharmacologic therapies (e.g., pasal irrigation) Immunotherapy should be considered in patients with inadequate response to usual treatments.
 Omalizumab has been shown to be effective in reducing nasal symptoms and improving quality of life scores in patients with allergic rhinitis.
 However, its high cost (average wholesale price of \$679 to \$3,395/month) and lack of FDA approval for home administration are the main limitations to its use.
-European Academy Non-sedating histamine1 antihistamines are recommended first-line. of Allergology and Clinical If symptoms persist after two weeks of treatment with a histamine, antibiatemina, increasing the data up to four times is recommanded.
-Immunology/Global antihistamine, increasing the dose up to four times is recommended.
-If symptoms persist after one to four weeks of a high-dose histamine1 Allergy and Asthma If symptoms persist after one to rour weeks of a high-dose histamine, antihistamine, the addition of a leukotriene antagonist or a change in European histamine, antihistamine is recommended.
-For the treatment of an Network/European exacerbation, systemic steroids are recommended for three to seven days.
-Dermatology If symptoms persist after one to four weeks of histamine1 antihistamine plus Forum/World Allergy leukotriene or the alternative histamine $1$ antihistamine, the addition of Organization: cyclosporine A, a histamine 2 antihistamine, dapsone or omalizumab is
+European Academy Non-sedating histamine1 antihistamines are recommended first-line. of Allergology and If symptoms persist after two weeks of treatment with a histamine antinistamine, increasing the dose up to four times is recommended.
+It symptoms persist after one to four weeks of a high-dose histamine, Furopean anunistamine, the audition of a leukotriene antagonist of a change in histomine, antihistomine is recommended.
+For the treatment of an Network/European exacerbation systemic steroids are recommended for three to seven days Dermatology If symptoms persist after one to four weeks of histomine, antihistomine plus Forum/World Allergy leukotriene or the alternative histamine4 antihistamine the addition of Organization: cyclosporine A, a histamine 2 antihistamine, dapsone or omalizumab is